 Day 11 – Stroll in Jaffa and Tel-Aviv

-The last day of the tour will be devoted to old Jaffa and Modern Tel-Aviv.
-In Jaffa we review of remains from Canaanite times at Ramesses II’s Gate Garden, and then search for the House of Simon the Tanner at the Armenian home of the Zakarians.
-We continue to modern Tel-Aviv, and at Rothschild Boulevard present the site where the modern State of Israel was declared (“Independence Hall“).
-If time permits we will also stop at Rabin Assassination site before heading to the airpot.
+The last day of the tour will be devoted to Old Jaffa and modern Tel-Aviv.
+In Jaffa we will review remains from Canaanite times at Ramesses II’s Gate Garden, and then search for the House of Simon the Tanner at the Armenian home of the Zakarians.
+We will continue to modern Tel-Aviv, and at Rothschild Boulevard present the site where the modern State of Israel was declared (“Independence Hall“).
+If time permits, we will also stop at Rabin Assassination site before heading to the airport.